HideezGroup/HES/LINUX.md

 ```

-# 3. Setup MySQL Server and Database
+# 3. Configuring MySQL Server and Database
 ## 3.1 Enable and start MySQL service (CentOS only):

 *CentOS:*